 - Rothbard’s Gedenkschrift, Rothbard at 100: A Tribute and Assessment, Stephan Kinsella and Hans-Hermann Hoppe, eds.
 (Papinian Press and The Saif House, 2026); Hoppe’s Festschrifts, Property, Freedom, and Society: Essays in Honor of Hans-Hermann Hoppe, Jörg Guido Hülsmann & Stephan Kinsella, eds.
 (Auburn, Ala.: Mises Institute, 2009) and idem, A Life in Liberty: Liber Amicorum in Honor of Hans-Hermann Hoppe (Houston, Texas: Papinian Press, 2024). [↩]

 - Kinsella, “A Tour Through Walter Block’s Oeuvre,” in Walter Block – Anarcho-Capitalist Austro-Libertarian, Elvira Nica & Gheorghe H. Popescu, eds.
-(Addleton Academic Publishers, 2025). [↩]
+(Addleton Academic Publishers, 2025); Kinsella, “Erudite, Scholarly, and Unfailingly Polite: To Sean Gabb on the Occasion of his Sixtieth Birthday,” (Dec.
+15, 2019), “digital festschrift” for Sean Gabb (2019). [↩]

 - Shhh!
 It’s a secret! [↩]